web-auth/doc/prerequisites/credential-record.md

 2. **Find credentials** by credential ID or user handle

 {% hint style="success" %}
-Whatever database you use (MySQL, PostgreSQL, MongoDB…), it is not necessary to create foreign key relationships between your users and the Credential Sources.
+Whatever database you use (MySQL, PostgreSQL, MongoDB…), it is not necessary to create foreign key relationships between your users and the Credential Records.
 The `userHandle` property is sufficient to link credentials to users.
 {% endhint %}

 ### Repository Example